gboone/gboone.github.io/_posts/2015-04-21-git-clients-for-mac.md

 GitHub for Mac nails it.
 Where there might be ten or 12 ways of accomplishing a task from the command line, there is only one way to do just about anything in this app.
 This, I imagine, is a huge win for people new to Git.
 Unless, of course, the standards the app tries to enforce are different from the ones your team is using.
 There are a lot of ways to force patterns on top of Git, (aliases, hooks, etc.) few of them are available in GitHub for Mac.

+Some of the standards it enforces are _huge improvements_ over conventional wisdom given to newcomers.
+Committing in the app, for example, requires and nudges users toward more informative commit messages.
+Let's be honest and admit that someone who is new to Git and the command line _probably_ isn't very familiar with command line editors and crazy looking commands.
+To solve that, or maybe to simplify the process, many Git tutorials recommend the shorthand `git commit -m 'message'`.
+This would be fine if that shorthand didn't often lead to unhelpful messages like "fixed stuff".
+(Again, guilty.)

+A message like that is fine if the "stuff" is one change to one line of code but GitHub is collaborative, and commit messages should help your collaborators understand what changes you made.
+GitHub for Mac helps newcomers get past `-m` by providing "Summary" and "description" sections in the commit view.
+It'd be interesting to see data around whether GitHub app users provide [more useful commit messages because of this nudge.](https://gist.github.com/matthewhudson/1475276)

 ### Flexibility and Efficiency of Use

 This, again, is a mixed bag for the app.
 CLI Git is full of flexibility, as mentioned in [the user control and freedom section](#user-control-and-freedom), there are many different ways of accomplishing the same task in Git.
 To get the latest changes on GitHub.com, for example, your workflow might be as simple as:

 ```
 git pull
 ```

 Unless you're working in a branch then it might be:

 ```
 git checkout master
 git pull
 git checkout <your-branch>
 git merge master
 ```

 And if you're on a fork it might be

 ```
 git checkout master
 git pull origin